-Many brides- and grooms-to-be have found themselves lacking the necessary funds to provide food, decorations and entertainment for all the guests they want to invite to their wedding reception.
+If you find yourself as a bride or groom lacking the necessary funds to provide food, decorations and entertainment for all the guests you want to invite to your wedding reception, you’re not alone.
 Unfortunately, all too often this results in a massive reduction of the number of people on the guest list.
 You do not have to make this kind of sacrifice.
 You can decorate the reception hall, entertain and feed your guests all on your own, even with a tight budget.

 In This Article You Will Learn:

 - How to make and move the wedding cake

 - Wedding menu items and how to choose them

 - Tips for preparing and transporting your food

 Some people choose to throw their wedding reception in their own house.
 This is an economical alternative to renting a reception hall.
 Other possibilities include paying for an indoor reception hall or using an outdoor space for your reception.
 You can probably find a good deal on an indoor venue space, especially if you agree to do all of your own decorating.
 Choosing an outdoor space can be risky if the weather turns bad, but you can easily rent an event tent as a back-up in case it rains.

 By renting some decorating supplies from a local rental company, you can save significantly on the cost of catering your own wedding.
 You can rent everything you need to dress your tables, buffets, windows and walls.

 Making the Cake

 The wedding cake takes center-stage at most weddings.
 Unfortunately, elaborate multi-tiered wedding cakes are anything but a “piece of cake” to make.
 Unless you know someone with expertise in decorating these kinds of cakes, it is recommended that you aim for something more attainable.
 Here are some alternatives to the ornate tiered cake: